humanmade/Mercator/README.md

 define('SUNRISE', true);
 ```

+Aliases are created in the Network Admin > Sites > Edit Site screen.

+DNS for mapped domains must be configured for the domain to point to the WordPress
+installation, as well as configuring the web server to route requests for the
+domain to the WordPress application.

 ## Upgrading from WPMU Domain Mapping
 This plugin is a complete replacement for WPMU Domain Mapping.
 The database
 structure is fully compatible.